eliminmax/eambfc/docs/Project-Structure.md

 ### Backends

-Backends are implemented primarily with the `arch_inter` struct defined in `arch_inter.h`, which provides the architecture-specific information and codegen functions that each architecture needs, and `include/backends.h`, which (ab)uses the C preprocessor to implement the interface to the backends.
+Backends are implemented primarily with the `ArchInter` struct defined in `arch_inter.h`, which provides the architecture-specific information and codegen functions that each architecture needs, and `include/backends.h`, which (ab)uses the C preprocessor to implement the interface to the backends.
 The majority of